Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 Chief Information Security Officer

 Experienced cyber security professionals can advance their learning to become Information Security Analysts.
-They plan, upgrade, and supervise security measures to eliminate viruses and safeguard digital infrastructure and computer networks in an organization.
+They plan, upgrade, and supervise security measures to eliminate viruses and safeguard an organisation's digital infrastructure and computer networks.

 Computer Forensic Technician